implico/frontend-starter/README.md

 Concept:
 * if a submodule is simple and has only one function, just name it (`menuMobile`)
 * in other case (`footerSlider`), define it as an object with `init` function and other, necessary functions
-* init all submodules in the controller `init` function
+* init all submodules in the module `init` function
+* you can nest deeper sub-submodules